Vision Examples in the Automotive Industry

 Inspection of wheel covers for mixing of different types

 Inspect the differences in wheel cover shapes to prevent mixing of different types.
-Conventional vision systems could not recognize subtle differences.
+Conventional machine vision could not recognize subtle differences.

 The XG-X/CV-X Series offers a profile search function, PatternTrax, that allows recognition of subtle shape differences based on edge information.
 This allows reliable detection of the differences among types.